Capstone-RSD/.github/profile/README.md

 ## Welcome! 👋

-### Capstone-RSD is a capstone organization that aims to detect and build solutions to react to various road statuses.
+### Capstone-RSD is a capstone organization that aims to detect and build solutions to react to various road damages.
 ### Grab a 💻 and hopefully you might learn a thing or 2!